OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-49.md

 This is what the Lord of armies says: “See, I will break the bow of Elam, the mainstay of their might.

 ## Jeremiah 49:36
-I will bring against Elam the four winds from the four quarters of heaven; I will scatter them to the four winds, and there will not be a nation where Elam’s exiles do not go.
+I will bring against Elam the four winds from every direction; I will scatter them to the winds, and there will not be a nation where Elam’s exiles do not go.

 ## Jeremiah 49:37
 I will shatter Elam before their foes, before those who seek their lives; I will bring disaster on them, even my fierce anger,” declares the Lord.
 “I will pursue them with the sword until I have made an end of them.